userguide-galaxea/Product_User_Guide/docs/Guide/Tabletop_Teleopration/Tabletop_Teleopration.md

 ![img](assets/aloha_3.png)
 ### Camera Setting
+<u>Important: please use the M3*10 mounting screws to secure the camera holder on the arm.</u>
 ![img](assets/aloha_2.png)

 If you need structural files, please visit our [aloha stp files repository](https://github.com/userguide-galaxea/aloha) to access the resources.